Network-Goods/hypercerts-docs/docs/scenarios.md

 ```

 ## Retrospective funding pool
-Funders pool funds to achieve bigger goals.
+Smaller funders don't have the funds to create the optimal incentives with retrospective rewards.
+Hence multiple Funders can pool funds to achieve bigger goals.
 They announce funding criteria to create reliable expectations about future retrospective funding.
 This incentivizes contributors to start working towards these criteria.

 Every funder will receive fractions of the impactful HyperCerts to track the impact of their funding.